 ADCDAC Pi with Python on a Raspberry Pi

-The ADCDAC Pi uses the SPI port and we will be using the py-spidev python module, if you have not installed these already you can follow our SPI and Raspbian Linux on a Raspberry Pi tutorial to enable the SPI port on your Raspberry Pi.
+The ADC DAC Pi uses the SPI port, and we will use the py-spidev python module; if you have not installed these already, you can follow our SPI and Python on Raspberry Pi OS tutorial to enable the SPI port on your Raspberry Pi.

-With the python library installed and the Raspberry Pi is configured to use SPI we can begin building our first project.
+With the Python library installed and the Raspberry Pi configured to use SPI, we can begin building our first project.

 Reading from the ADC

 We will start by importing the ADCDACPi python library and the time library.
-The ADCDACPi library is used for communicating with the ADCDAC Pi on your Rasbperry Pi.
+The ADCDACPi library communicates with the ADC DAC Pi on your Raspberry Pi.
 Open a new text document in your favourite text editor and type in the following at the top of the page.

-Next we will create an instance of the ADCDACPi class and call it adcdac.
-The ADCDAC class includes the ability to set the gain for the DAC during initialisation, a value of 1 or 2 is allowed.
-In this instance as we are not using the DAC we will set the gain to be 1.
+Next, we will create an instance of the ADCDACPi class and call it adcdac.
+The ADCDAC class includes the ability to set the gain for the DAC during initialisation; a value of 1 or 2 is allowed.
+In this instance, as we are not using the DAC, we will set the gain to 1.

 adcdac = ADCDACPi(1)

 The MCP3202 ADC uses the Vdd pin as a voltage reference and is connected to the 3.3V pin on the Raspberry Pi.
-This means that the maximum voltage you can measure is the same as the voltage on the 3.3V pin.
-In an ideal world the voltage on the 3.3V pin would be exactly 3.3V but due to slight variations in the tolerances of the components used on the Raspberry Pi and also depending on what else is connected to the GPIO port this voltage can vary by a small amount.
-For this reason you can set the reference voltage using a function called set_adc_refvoltage().
-In this tutorial we will assume that the voltage is exactly 3.3V but when you use the ADCDAC Pi in your own project we would recommend using a multimeter to measure the voltage between the 3.3V pin and ground and use that value to increase the accuracy of the ADCDAC Pi.
+This means the maximum voltage you can measure is the same as that on the 3.3V pin.
+In an ideal world, the voltage on the 3.3V pin would be precisely 3.3V.
+Still, this voltage can vary by a small amount due to slight variations in the tolerances of the components used on the Raspberry Pi and depending on what else is connected to the GPIO port.
+For this reason, you can set the reference voltage using a function called set_adc_refvoltage().
+In this tutorial, we will assume that the voltage is precisely 3.3V.
+Still, when you use the ADC DAC Pi in your project, we recommend using a multimeter to measure the voltage between the 3.3V pin and ground and use that value to increase the accuracy of the ADC DAC Pi.

-Add in the following code to set the reference voltage for the ADC inputs.
+Add the following code to set the reference voltage for the ADC inputs.

-If everything works correctly you should start seeing a list of numbers appear.
-If you do not have anything connected to the inputs it should return 0.00 or something very close to 0.
-Connect a voltage source such as a 1.5V battery between the IN1 and GND pin and see if the output changes on the screen.
+If everything works correctly, you should see a list of numbers appear.
+If you have nothing connected to the inputs, it should return 0.00 or something very close to 0.
+Connect a voltage source, such as a 1.5V battery, between the IN1 and GND pin and see if the output changes on the screen.

 Writing to the DAC

-Now we know how to read a voltage from the inputs we will try setting a voltage on the output pins.
-The 12 bit MCP4822 DAC chip contains an internal 2.048V voltage reference so by default we can set the output voltage to be between 0V and 2.048V.
-The DAC also includes a gain control which allows you to choose a gain of 1 or 2.
-With a gain of 1 the output voltage will be 0V and 2.048V, with a gain of 2 the output will be between 0 and the supply voltage which in this case is 3.3V.
+Now we know how to read a voltage from the inputs, and we will try setting a voltage on the output pins.
+The 12-bit MCP4822 DAC chip contains an internal 2.048V voltage reference, so we can default set the output voltage between 0V and 2.048V.
+The DAC also includes a gain control, allowing you to choose a gain of 1 or 2.
+With a gain of 1, the output voltage will be 0V and 2.048V; with a gain of 2, the output will be between 0 and the supply voltage, which in this case is 3.3V.

-As with the read voltage tutorial above we will begin by importing the ADCDACPi python library as well as the time and RPi.GPIO libraries.
+As with the read voltage tutorial above, we will begin by importing the ADCDACPi python library and the time and RPi.GPIO libraries.

 The ADC DAC Pi uses GPIO pin 22 to control the LDAC pin on the DAC.
-For normal operation this pin needs to be kept low.
-To do this we will use the RPi.GPIO library to set pin 22 as an output and make it low.
+For regular operation, this pin needs to be kept low.
+To do this, we will use the RPi.GPIO library to set pin 22 as output and make it low.

 adcdac = ADCDACPi(1)